smackeem/COVUR/README.md

 6. Provide personalized product recommendations based on customer's purchase history.
 7. Integrate a chatbot on the web application to provide support to customers.
 8. Send Email Notifications to customers for upcoming promotions or sales.

+## Acknowledgements
+This project relies on the <a href="https://stripe.com/docs/development/get-started">STRIPE API</a> for secure payments.

 ## Contact